For first-timers, our advice on packing for a Viking Ocean Cruise…

 Packing too little means you may have to do without, or pay the price of purchasing (and finding) replacements while traveling for things you already have at home.

-Here is our advice on six things definitely NOT to take:
+Here is our advice on 6 things you should definitely NOT take:

 1) NO formal evening attire